Estate Asset Investigation for Attorneys & Fiduciaries

 Flat fees for investigation.
 Success fees on recovery.

-Digital Asset Investigation Device forensic analysis · digital footprint review · hidden asset indicators · written report
+Estate Asset Investigation Device forensic analysis · digital & financial footprint review · financial, property & unclaimed-asset search · written report

 1 device